 In order to make sure you have the up to date data, you can run reports on a schedule.
 For instance, you may want a report to run once a month and to set the report to run every 30 days.
 To set up an automated report select “Add-ons” > “Google Analytics” > “Schedule Reports” from the menu bar.

 This opens a report scheduling box where you can turn scheduling on and off and set how frequently your report will run.
 To turn scheduling on, check the box labeled “Enable reports to run automatically.”
 Once scheduling is enabled you can use the drop-down bar to control the time and frequency.

 For a great tutorial, check out the video below.

 While you can learn a lot from spreadsheets and the data they hold, adding some visualization can really help.
 Let’s say you run a report to compare this month’s traffic with last month’s traffic.
 To build the data source for this example, check out these videos.
 They will give you a really great walkthrough.

 After you have pulled the data you will see “sheets” tabs at the bottom of the page where each individual page of the data is held.
 Create a new sheet and label it “Dashboard.”
 Pull the data you are interested in and click the “insert chart” button in the navigation.
 Choose the visualization the makes the most sense and customize as needed.

 While these reports aren’t the fanciest, they do help make sense of more of your data.
 When you can see how your traffic is trending you can explore what could be the cause of it.
 This is just one simple way of using free tools to dig deeper into your data to help you make more informed decisions.
+If you are looking for to do even more, sites like Simple Sheets offer dashboards and slicers to help your data come to life.
 For a detailed set-by-step process, check out this link and tutorial from the Google Developers site.